Viticulture: Tuscany Essential Edition Review

 By MARK WILSON

 Playing Time: 60-150 Minutes

 One of the first reviews I ever did was of the Viticulture: Essential Edition.
 I’m revisiting it years later because I have some new perspectives on the game, and simply editing the old review didn’t seem like enough.
 For reference, here’s the old link.

 This is listed as a Tuscany: EE review, but it’s impossible to remove it from the regular Essential Edition.
 So I’ll be discussing both, and focusing on positives and negatives of various elements of the game, and how those will relate to different gaming preferences.
-A little bit will be pulled directly from that old review, but this is approximately 75% new content.
+A little bit will be pulled directly from that old review, but this is mostly new content.

 The components as a whole are amazing and pastoral, and there are lots of them.
 Of special interest are the individually cut building pieces.
 Stonemaier rarely disappoints in this department.

 This is true of Tuscany: EE additions as well, notably the extended board, which will draw most of the attention with this addition to the game.

 Love: The theme comes alive for many, myself included, in what feels like a natural merging of mechanics and concept.
 I particularly love the wake-up mechanic, and overall I very much feel like I’m managing workers to build a wine-making business.

 Criticism: In previous editions, the potential imbalance of card draws was pointed out as a flaw.
 A lot has been done to mitigate that, with a more balanced selection of visitor cards drawn from both 2nd edition and Tuscany.
 However, this remains a sticking point for many, as your card draws are the most “swingy” element of the game.
 I personally don’t mind this balance between strategy and luck, but for fans of more controlled strategy, it’s a consideration.